Plan a Cruise My Trips Port Guides Featured Cruises

 Hirome Market

-A bustling indoor market known for its lively atmosphere and diverse food stalls.
-Visitors can enjoy local delicacies like katsuo no tataki (seared bonito), fresh seafood, and various regional dishes, making it a popular spot for both locals and tourists to eat and socialize.
+A lively indoor market resembling a food court, offering a wide variety of local Kochi cuisine, fresh seafood, and souvenirs.
+It's a popular spot for both locals and tourists to eat and socialize.

 4